Coming Soon to a Windows 7 Machine Near You: Cable1/09/2010 2:00 AM Eastern

-Last Wednesday night, on the eve of the Consumer Electronics Show, Steve Ballmer, CEO of Microsoft Corp., tucked a small remark into a gadget-y keynote.
-And if you work in multichannel video, you’re going to need to know about it.
+Last Wednesday night, on the eve of the Consumer Electronics Show, Microsoft CEO Steve Ballmer, tucked a small remark into a gadget-y keynote.
+And if you work in multichannel video, you're going to need to know about it.
 Soon.

 He said this (paraphrased): By March, consumers will be able to purchase, at retail, a gizmo that turns a Windows 7-based PC into a mambo-box, capable of displaying or recording four scrambled HD channels on as many HDTV screens.
 In other words, it shares a CableCard across four channels.
 This applies to new PCs with Windows7, as well as existing PCs, upgrading to Win7.

-Why this matters #1: It could easily light a fire under the noticeably low numbers of CableCard devices selling at retail – 430,000, according to the NCTA, vs. 17.1 mil installed by cable operators (because they were mandated to do so.)
+Why this matters No. 1: It could easily light a fire under the noticeably low numbers of CableCard devices selling at retail — 430,000, according to the NCTA, vs. 17.1 mil installed by cable operators (because they were mandated to do so.)

 Why it matters No. 2: Tech support may not be a cinch.
 Today's set-tops, all of which now use CableCards are “pre-paired” prior to being installed in anyone's home.
 The pairing is between the card and the box.
 Not so for this new gadget, which does its pairing at the point of install.